 Welcome to one of the most famous trekking routes in the world, renowned for its biodiversity and rugged beauty almost as much as the final destination: the breath-taking citadel of Machu Picchu.
-Our aim is to celebrate and give credit to the people that pioneered this trek, the porters themselves.
+With this 5-day Inca Trail holiday, our aim is to celebrate and give credit to the people that pioneered this trek, the porters themselves.
 Our version of the Inca Trail honours their ancestral knowledge, experience and culture and invites travellers to become part of the lives of these under-appreciated descendants of the Inca.

 Day 1: Your Inca Trail adventure starts by driving to the porter community of Huayllaccocha, 38km from Cuzco, stopping on the way to buy a few donations for your host family like pens, notebooks and other educational materials.
 After lunch, take a walk to Huaypo Lake where you can try traditional fishing techniques and observe the variety of birds that live there.
 Back at the village you’ll be treated to a fiesta in your honour and share some time with the porters and their families.
 A delicious dinner and dances finish this day full of new experiences, before a good night's rest with your new friends - the best possible start to your adventure!
 (L/D)